puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_server.markdown

 ### Move Code

-> **Note**: You should have already moved to [directory environments](/puppet/latest/reference/environments.html) in the pre-upgrade steps, as [config file environments are deprecated](/puppet/3.8/reference/environments_classic.html#config-file-environments-are-deprecated) in Puppet 4.
+> **Note**: You should have already switched to [directory environments](/puppet/latest/reference/environments.html) in the pre-upgrade steps, as [config file environments are deprecated](/puppet/3.8/reference/environments_classic.html#config-file-environments-are-deprecated) in Puppet 4.

-Move the contents of your `environments` directory to `/etc/puppetlabs/code/environments`.
+Move the contents of your old `environments` directory to `/etc/puppetlabs/code/environments`.
 If you need multiple groups of environments, set the `environmentpath` in `puppet.conf`.

-If you're using a single main manifest across all environments, move your main manifest somewhere inside `/etc/puppetlabs/code` and make sure `default_manifest` is set correctly in puppet.conf.
+If you're using a single [main manifest][] across all environments, move it to somewhere inside `/etc/puppetlabs/code` and confirm that [`default_manifest`][] is correctly configured in `puppet.conf`.

 If you're configuring individual environments, confirm your `environment.conf` files.
 If you enabled the [future parser](/puppet/latest/reference/experiments_future.html) in environments, you can remove the now-unused [`parser`](/puppet/3.8/reference/config_file_environment.html#parser) setting.

-Move your hiera.yaml file (link to docs) to `/etc/puppetlabs/code/hiera.yaml`.

-Move your Hiera data files to somewhere inside `/etc/puppetlabs/code`, and edit hiera.yaml accordingly.

-If you're using r10k or some other code deployment tool, change its configuration to use the new environments directory at `/etc/puppetlabs/code/environments`.
+If you're using [r10k][] or some other code deployment tool, change its configuration to use the new `environments` directory at `/etc/puppetlabs/code/environments`.

-)
+#### Move Hiera

+If you use [Hiera][], you also need to move its configuration and data files:

+1. Move your [`hiera.yaml`][] file to `/etc/puppetlabs/code/hiera.yaml`.
+2. Move your Hiera data files to somewhere inside `/etc/puppetlabs/code`.
+3. Update file references in `hiera.yaml` accordingly.

 ### Start Puppet Server

-Puppet server won't automatically start up on system boot; you'll need to enable it.
-You can use `puppet resource` to do this regardless of the OS flavor you're running:
+Puppet Server won't automatically start up on boot---you'll need to enable it.
+You can use `puppet resource` to do this regardless of your operating system or distribution:

-    /opt/puppetlabs/bin/puppet resource service puppetserver ensure=running enable=true
+`/opt/puppetlabs/bin/puppet resource service puppetserver ensure=running enable=true`

-Check the logfile in `/var/log/puppetlabs/puppetserver/puppetserver.log` to make sure your agents can check in successfully.
+Once it's started, check `/var/log/puppetlabs/puppetserver/puppetserver.log` to confirm that your agents have checked in.

 ### Confirm Agents Can Connect

-Log into any agent node and run `puppet agent --test --server=<THIS SERVER>`, entering the Puppet Server's hostname or IP as `<THIS SERVER>`, and confirm the agent can retrieve and apply a catalog.
+Log into any Puppet agent and test its connection to the upgraded Puppet Server:

+`puppet agent --test --server=<THIS SERVER>`

+Enter the Puppet Server's hostname or IP address as `<THIS SERVER>` and confirm the agent can [retrieve and apply a catalog][].

-### Go Live
+### Go Live!

 At this point, Puppet Server is ready to serve nodes in production.
-If you pulled the server back to stage the upgrade, it's safe to put the node back into play.
+If you pulled the server back to stage the upgrade, it's safe to push the node back into use.

 ## Upgrade PuppetDB, if Desired

-In the pre-upgrade steps, you should have already upgraded to PuppetDB 2.3.x, including the terminus package on your Puppet Server nodes.
+In the pre-upgrade steps, you should have already upgraded to PuppetDB 2.3.x, including the [`puppet-terminus`][] package on your Puppet Server nodes.
 This means the upgraded Puppet Server can already communicate with your PuppetDB server.

-Now that you've upgraded Puppet Server, you can upgrade PuppetDB to version 3 if you want.
-It has some cool improvements but also retires older API versions, which can break older integrations.
+Now that you've upgraded Puppet Server, you can [upgrade PuppetDB][] to version 3 if you want.
+Be careful: it adds some cool improvements, but it also retires older API versions, which can break older integrations.

-[//]: # (Link?)

-You should probably use the `puppetlabs/puppetdb` module to manage your PuppetDB version.
-Also, note that the terminus package name has changed to `puppetdb-termini` from `puppetdb-terminus`.
+You should use the [`puppetlabs/puppetdb`] module to manage your PuppetDB version.
+Also, note that the terminus package's name is now [`puppetdb-termini`][] instead of `puppetdb-terminus`.

-[//]: # (Link?)

 ## You're Done!

-Once you've upgraded all of your Puppet Server nodes, you can start upgrading Puppet on your agents.
+Once you've upgraded all of your Puppet Server nodes, you can start [upgrading your Puppet agents](./upgrade_major_agent.html).